10 Common Mistakes New Drywall Professionals Make And How To Avoid Them

 Poor Joint Finishing

 A standard error made by new drywall installers is poor joint finishing.
-Making mistakes with joint finishing is easy since it calls for time and meticulousness.
+Making mistakes with joint finishing is easy, as it requires time and meticulousness.

-Apply the joint compound evenly and thinly to prevent making this error.
+Apply the joint compound evenly and thinly to prevent making this dry wall finishing error.
 Make sure the joint compound has no ridges or lumps by smoothing it down with a putty knife.
-Prior to sanding and adding a second layer of joint compound, let the first coat dry.
+Before sanding and applying a second layer of joint compound, let the first coat dry completely.

 Over-Screwing

 Over-screwing is another error that novice drywall installers frequently commit.
 Overtightening can harm the plasterboard and make finishing more challenging.
-Use the appropriate number of screws and set them in the proper location when fastening the plasterboard to the studs.
+Use the appropriate number of screws and set them in the proper location when fastening the plasterboard to the studs in drywll finishing erorr

 To avoid overscrewing, use the recommended number of screws per square foot of plasterboard.
 Four screws are typically required for every 16 inches of the stud.
 Make sure the screws are positioned in the middle of the studs, away from the drywall’s border.